tsnz/IsaacImitationLearning/readme.md

 # Isaac Imitation Learning
 This repo provides the tools to capture demonstrations in IsaacLab, as well as train a robot using the collected demonstrations.
-Demonstrations can be collected using different means, for example keybaord, gamepad or a MetaQuest 3 headset.
+Demonstrations can be collected using different means, for example keyboard, gamepad or a MetaQuest 3 headset.
 The imitation learning part focuses mainly on diffusion.

 ## Requirements
 - Needed